-If you’re feeling exhausted, you’re definitely not alone.
+If you’re feeling exhausted, you’re definitely not alone – especially now!
 Most everyone will have bouts of tiredness from things like lack of sleep, late or hard work hours, caring for children in any capacity, or fighting the occasional cold.

 However, for some people, fatigue can be more extreme, and not just the side effect of a long night, tough day or rough week.
 In fact, millions of people suffer from some sort of ongoing general fatigue, and some even suffer from chronic fatigue syndrome.
 And while it’s common, it’s definitely not “normal” or a “just a part of the aging process.”
 Feeling worn down every day can take a toll on your body and mind.
 You lose quality of life and you’re too tired to do anything about it, a frustrating experience.